DeterminateSystems/bootspec-secureboot/rfc.md

     # <name> corresponds to <name> in specialisation.<name>.configuration.
     # Note: a specialisation's bootspec document should not contain any specialisations.
     "<name>": {
-      # bootspec is optional, the path to a bootspec document
+      # bootspec is the path to a bootspec document
-      # It is optional to account for closures which do not
-      # have a bootspec and where one must be generated.
       "bootspec": "/path/to/a/bootspec.v1.json",

-      # Path to the top-level path of the closure, in case further spelunking is required.
-      "toplevel": "/nix/store/xxx-nixos-system-yyy"
     }
   }
 }